 Our residents are official members of the Big Blue Nation!
 The enthusiasm for UK sports pervades Lexington year-round.

 Commonwealth Stadium, Home of football's Kentucky Wildcats.

 Lexington is most famous as the "Horse Capital of the World," with the surrounding horse farms raising some of the finest thoroughbreds in the country.
-Showcasing the splendor of houses is the Kentucky Horse Park, only a fifteen minute drive from downtown Lexington.
+Showcasing the splendor of houses in the Kentucky Horse Park, only a fifteen-minute drive from downtown Lexington.
 Encompassing more than 1,000 acres of a former horse farm, it is the only public facility in the nation devoted to celebrating the horse.
-The Horse Park boasts a horse museum, ample horse riding and viewing facilities, and picnic and camping facilities for the enjoyment of the whole family.
+The Horse Park boasts a horse museum, ample horse riding, and viewing facilities, and picnic and camping facilities for the enjoyment of the whole family.
 In 2010, the Horse Park hosted the World Equestrian Games, marking the first time this event has been held outside of Europe.

 Lexington is also home to Keeneland Race Course, arguably the most beautiful racecourse in the world.
 Keeneland offers live thoroughbred racing each April and October and simulcast betting available year-round.
 Most Lexingtonians view Keeneland as the smaller yet nicer, quainter, and more elegant, version of Churchill Downs in Louisville (which hosts the Kentucky Derby each May).

 And that's not all as far as horsing goes...